forguncyglobal/forguncyglobal.github.io/docs/2-overview/1-about-forguncy-builder.md

 - **Get Help Toolbar** - The toolbar on the right top provides you quick access to the Welcome screen and the online help system (this website).

 ## Feature Highlights
-Following are some of the key features of Forguncy Builder.
-Each section links to pages with more details.
+Following are some of the key features of Forguncy Builder:

 ### Pages &amp; Master Pages
 Pages are the visual interface of your web application with which the user of your web application interacts.